Frequently Asked Questions: A101 Graduate Entry Medicine Course

 How do I apply for the GEM course?

-To apply for the 4-year Graduate Entry Medicine (GEM) course for 2019 entry, you need to:
+To apply for the 4-year Graduate Entry Medicine (GEM) course, you need to:

-- Apply to UCAS using Course Code A101, (institution code N84).
-Closing date 15 October 2018.
-Please contact the UCAS helpline on: 0870 1122211 or alternatively visit their website: www.ucas.ac.uk where you will be able to complete an online application form from June 2016.
+- Apply to UCAS using Course Code A101 (and institution code N84).
+The closing date is usually on the 15 October each year.
+Please contact the UCAS helpline for further details on: 0371 4680 468 or alternatively you can contact UCAS by Twitter, Facebook or visit their website: https://www.ucas.com/ where you will be able to complete an online application form (usually from May/June).

 What kind of work experience do I need to do?